zyoohv/generate-two-dimensional-materials-automatic/README.md

 describe: and expand the automs, than we just need two-cluster with 3D

->	draw image to compare them, and select one to use. or add to parameters to use which one method
+>	prepare some images to compare them, and select one to use. or add to parameters to use which one method

+*	two

+read paper

+`Brendan J. Frey and Delbert Dueck, “Clustering by Passing Messages Between Data Points”, Science Feb.
+2007`

+>	learn how does it works